 “I’m thankful to God for a wonderful family here, that this can be our family.
 The range of wonderful people that come through the doors, all sorts of people, from all sorts of walks of life is just wonderful.” – Chris

-Hey Parents, This Sunday we will be eating a meal together before our Sunday@6 service – 12th August.
+Hey Parents, This Sunday we will be eating a meal together before our Sunday@6 service – 9th September.
 We love this opportunity to meet others in our church community and catch up over some delicious food.
 Dinner is at 5pm in the St John’s foyer, we recommend bringing a $5 donation to help us cover costs.
 Hope to see you then, Andi